behreajj/AsepriteSwatchExchange/README.md

 ## Download

 To download this script, click on the green Code button above, then select Download Zip.
-You can also click on the `aseSwatch.lua` file.
+You can also click on the `aseSwatchIo.lua` file.
 Beware that some browsers will append a `.txt` file format extension to script files on download.
 Aseprite will not recognize the script until this is removed and the original `.lua` extension is used.
 There can also be issues with copying and pasting.
 Be sure to click on the Raw file button; do not copy the formatted code.

 ## Usage